RolletQuentin/teasing-solver/README.md

 When you are on the website, you can choose the size of the puzzle and then start a game.
 You can play to the puzzle (click on the tiles) or ask to the program to solve it.

-The solver works with 3x3 puzzle in ~60/120 seconds, please wait the solution.
-I never try for bigger puzzles because it's take a lot of time !
+The solver works with 3x3 puzzle in less than 1 second, please wait the solution.

+For the 4x4, you can wait ~1/2 minutes.

+For the 5x5, you can wait ~10 minutes.